Socrad/yesgramExtension2/README.md

 How to install
 ==============
-This program is a Chrome extension that is installed in the Chrome browser.
+This is a Chrome extension that is installed in the Chrome browser.

 How to use